SadeEtensh/ReactNativeStyling/README.md

 ## Multiple Styles

-Note: The value from last element in array takes precedence Not all shadow properties work on Android
+Note: The value from last element in array takes precedence.
+Not all shadow properties work on Android.
-U need elevation on android to see the effect
+U need elevation on android to see the effect.